 Submission Guidelines: The CAR scholarly program will include both papers and symposia.
 Details of the requirements for each session type (paper versus symposium) are outlined on the Submission Process page.
 Please also keep in mind that symposia (including panel discussions) have a higher chance of acceptance when they indicate potential co-sponsorship by other relevant divisions.

-Please note that all papers should be submitted using the AOM submission system.
-The submission system opens early December 2020 and closes on Tuesday, 12 January 2021 at 17:00 (5pm) ET (New York Time).
+Please note that all papers should be submitted using the AOM Submission Center.
+The Submission Center opens early December 2021 and closes on Tuesday, 11 January 2022 at 17:00 (5pm) ET (New York Time).
 Earlier submissions are encouraged and any submissions after the deadline will not be processed, so please ensure a timely submission.
 Also, note that there is limited space on the scholarly program and, consequently, not all submissions can be accepted.

 You can get reviewing guidelines and sign up to review for the Careers Division at https://aom.org/events/annual-meeting/reviewing.
 The actual review period will occur after submissions have been received and checked-in and will have clear submission deadlines.

-Careers Division Awards: The Careers Division offers several awards for the annual meeting, including the Best Overall Paper Award, the Michael Driver Best Symposium Award and the Arnon Reichers Best Student Paper Award.
-The award winners will be determined by committees of around 3-5 scholars, and the winners will be announced during the AOM 2021 conference.
+Careers Division Awards: The Careers Division offers several awards for the Annual Meeting, including the Best Overall Paper Award, the Michael Driver Best Symposium Award and the Arnon Reichers Best Student Paper Award.
+The award winners will be determined by committees of around 3-5 scholars, and the winners will be announced during the AOM 2022 conference.